buildbot/buildbot/master/docs/developer/database.rst

         :type when_timestamp: datetime instance or None
         :param branch: the branch on which this change took place
         :type branch: unicode string
-        :param category: category for this change (arbitrary use by Buildbot users)
+        :param tags: tags for this change (arbitrary use by Buildbot users)
-        :type category: unicode string
+        :type tags: a list of unicode strings
         :param revlink: link to a web view of this revision
         :type revlink: unicode string
         :param properties: properties to set on this change, where values are